rug-bettinardi/human-motion-classification/README.md

 ---

-### Model Performance
+### Results

-I will assess the performance of each classifier using the [macro F1-score](https://en.wikipedia.org/wiki/F-score), a metric which summarizes both the precision and the recall (see explanation below): in fact the F1-score is the *harmonic mean* between the two, averaged over all classes to be predicted.
+I will assess the performance of each classifier using the [micro F1-score](https://en.wikipedia.org/wiki/F-score), a metric which summarizes both the precision and the recall  (see *Appendix* below): in fact the F1-score is the *harmonic mean* between the two, averaged over all classes to be predicted.
+For this particular multilabel classification task, I will use the "micro" F1-score, a way of getting the average F1-score that takes into account possible unbalances between classes.
 A perfect model has an F1-score of 1.
+1. The first approach (using just a handful of features) yields a micro F1-score of ~0.92 on the test test;
+2. The second approach (using almost 2K features automatically extracted ad selected by tsfresh) yields a micro F1-score of ~0.95 on the test test.

+---

+### Appendix

 - **Precision**:  the fraction of true positive examples among the examples that the model classified as positive.
 In other words, the number of true positives divided by the number of false positives plus true positives.